Te Puia, Rotorua

 10 FUN & EXCITING Things to do in Rotorua, New Zealand

-After moving to New Zealand, I’ve spent years traveling around the country and Rotorua is one of my favorite destinations on the North Island.
+Since moving to New Zealand, I’ve spent years traveling around the country, and Rotorua is one of my favorite destinations on the North Island.

 But with so many options, narrowing down what’s worth your time and money can be difficult, which is why I’ve created this guide to help you out.
 Have a look through the top 10 BEST things to do in Rotorua below to make the most out of your time in this amazing little city!